Social Work

 SOWK 4995.
 Senior Integrative Seminar.
 2-1-2 Units.

-The primary goal of the integrative seminar is to provide students learning opportunities for increasing self-awareness and reflection as a tool for practice while integrating content from their social work courses and their field practicum experiences.
+The primary goal of the integrative seminar is to provide students learning opportunities for increasing self-awareness and reflection as a tool for practice while integrating content from their social work courses and their practicum experiences.
 The seminar aims to promote and to increase the student's professional social work identity and emerging practice competencies at the BSW level while integrating theory with practice.
 Emphasis will be placed on achieving a more complex integration of theory with practice and on critical evaluation of practice.
-The course will include work toward the completion of the social work portfolio for graduation.
 (F) Corequisites: SOWK 4998

 Prerequisites: Admission to upper division or permission of the instructor.